Duality and non-duality

 For example, we often look at outcomes as either successes or failures.
 Of course, categorizing experiences like this helps us navigate our lives.
 But at the same time, we lose sight of complexities and nuances.
 For instance, a failure at point A might be the beginning of success at point B.

-To sum up, while categories simplify thinking, they also cause us to lose nuance.
+To summarize, while categories simplify thinking, they also cause us to lose nuance.
 Thus, by focusing on opposites and seeing the world through a dualistic lens, we miss out on seeing larger relationships.

 Coincide of opposites